MCP HubMCP Hub

 Configuration

-The server uses a JSON configuration file for customizing its behavior.
-This includes settings for security controls, shell configurations, and SSH connections.
+The server uses a JSON configuration file for customization including security, shell, and SSH settings.

-1. Create a default config file by copying config.json.example or running:
+1. Create a default config file by either:

 npx @simonb97/server-win-cli --init-config ./config.json